splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

      - Controls whether the telemetry data is flushed when an ``AppDomain.UnhandledException`` event is raised.
 Set to ``true`` when experiencing missing telemetry at the same time of unhandled exceptions.
    * - ``OTEL_DOTNET_AUTO_RULE_ENGINE_ENABLED``
      - Activates RuleEngine.
 The default values is ``true``.
 RuleEngine increases the stability of the instrumentation by validating assemblies for unsupported scenarios.
+   * - ``OTEL_DOTNET_AUTO_FAIL_FAST_ENABLED``
+     - Enables possibility to fail process when automatic instrumentation cannot be executed.
+It is designed for debugging purposes.
+It should not be used in production environment.
+The default is ``false``.
+Can't be set using the web.config or app.config files.

 .. _dotnet-otel-exporter-settings: